“Trust the fungus.”– Luigi Mario from Super Mario Bros.

 We took this whole comparison idea one step further and used it for our food as well.
 We translated common Super Mario images like stars, mushrooms, and firepower and used them to make a rather eclectic yet tasty meal.

 We also went on a bit of a journey creating a core set piece to pull this all together: pipes.
 It involved a lengthy aging process which included both vinegar and potato chips, but we have to say that we think once we put it all together, our adaptations are better than the movie.
 We wonder what Miyamoto would think.

 The Fire Flower

-Shake all ingredients with ice, and strain into a couple glass.
+Shake all ingredients with ice, and strain into a coupe glass.
 Top with an edible flower.